rackerlabs/support-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-dedicated-accounts.md

 for the applicable getting started guide.

 Rackspace Intelligence now supports dedicated customer accounts.
-Dedicated customer can use the Rackspace Intelligence dashboard to view their availability monitors.
+Dedicated customers can use the Rackspace Intelligence dashboard to view their availability monitors.

 Rackspace Intelligence provides a data panel, called a *dashboard*, that